dribdat/dribdat/dribdat/templates/includes/eventstart.md

 Planning your next event?
-Here are some tips from hackathon pros - yes, you can [skip this](/event/new) screen.
+Here are some tips from hackathon pros. _Yes, you can [skip this page](/event/new)._

 ## 🏁 Challenges